cnorthwood/ternip/README.txt

     TERNIP also depends on NLTK and dateutil.
 Please ensure both of these Python packages are installed.

+    TERNIP uses Python's distutils to install itself.
+To install TERNIP, please
+    run:

+        python setup.py install

-USING TAG.PY
+USING ANNOTATE_TIMEX

-    tag.py is a simple front-end to TERNIP.
-Running tag.py with no arguments will show you the correct usage.
+    The annotate_timex command provides a simple front-end to TERNIP.
+Running 'annotate_timex' with no arguments shows you the default usage for the script.

 USING THE API